 Using interactive notebooks is a great way for children to learn and interact with new information, as well as, review and practice skills already introduced.
 Unlike completing worksheets or other printables, which go home right away, these books are always available to the children.

 I've practically been working day and night to complete these kindergarten phonics interactive notebook activities.
 I have to admit, though, they were so much fun to create!
 They are perfect for our youngest learners because they don't contain an absurd amount of cutting or gluing.
+Some of the activities only have one cut.
 I really tried hard to be super creative and I am thrilled with the results.

 As you can see, the activities are creative, meaningful, exciting and challenging!
 For each skill, the actual activity remains the same throughout.
 Just the content changes.
 For example, above you see an activity for real/nonsense words, where the children spin the spinner and create words.
 All the real/nonsense words activities look the same, but the letters and word families change.
 I did this so the children become familiar with the activities and will be able to complete them at stations or in small groups, without needing too much assistance from me.